itenium-be/blog-posts/_drafts/design/2023-12-24-tidy-first.md

 ### Tidyings

-Here Beck stars us of with some sample tidyings that make behavioural changes (features) in the future easier.\
+Here Beck starts us of with some sample tidyings that make behavioural changes (features) in the future easier.\
-These small, easily reversible changes that do not need to be preemptively approved, and increase our enjoyment and produciviy while coding.
+These small, easily reversible changes that do not need to be preemptively approved, and increase our enjoyment and productivity while coding.

-We're walked through 15 examples, some which may seem quite obvious but it never hurts to think about them, and what they actually mean.
+We're walked through 15 examples, some of which may seem quite obvious but it never hurts to think about them, and what they actually mean.

 Some examples:
 * reading order